chapel-lang/chapel/doc/rst/technotes/gpu.rst

 limitations.
 We provide a (non exhaustive) list of these limitations in this section; many of them will be addressed in upcoming editions.

-* We currently only target NVIDIA GPUs (although we are working on adding support for AMD GPUs; see the section under `Prototypical AMD GPU Support`_).
+* We currently support NVIDIA and AMD GPUs

 * ``LLVM`` must be used as Chapel's backend compiler (i.e.
   ``CHPL_LLVM`` must be set to ``system`` or ``bundled``).
 For more information about these settings see :ref:`Optional Settings <readme-chplenv>`.

+* If using a ``system`` LLVM it must have been built with support for the relevant target of GPU you wish to generate code for (e.g.  NVPTX to target NVIDIA GPUs and AMDGPU to target AMD GPUs).

 * If using a system install of ``LLVM`` we expect this to be the same version as the bundled version (currently 14).
 Older versions may